Leapblog/.github/README.md

 ## How to Contribute

-If you're part of the team or interested in contributing to this project, please follow these steps:

-## How to Contribute

-If you're part of the team or interested in contributing to this project, please follow these steps:
+If you're part of the team to this project, please follow these steps:

 1. **Fork the Repository**: Fork this repository by clicking the "Fork" button at the top right of this page.